johnpark-treeofgrape/i8-exchange/README.md

 - USER ASSET MANAGEMENT: There is no need to deposit assets

-- TRUSTRESS: There is no need to trust an exchange (run away, risk of hacking is low) ⇒ "Trustless" which is the characteristic of the block chain (trust is unnecessary for a third party) can be realized ⇒ There is little fear of hacking in storage or transactions ⇒ It is unlikely that personal assets will be lost due to the malice of others (there is little chance that regulation will take place as fraud is unlikely to occur)
+- TRUSTRESS: There is no need to trust an exchange (run away, risk of hacking is low) ⇒ "Trustless" is the characteristic of the block chain (trust is unnecessary for a third party).
+⇒ There is little fear of hacking in storage or transactions ⇒ It is unlikely that personal assets will be lost due to the malice of others (there is little chance that regulation will take place as fraud is unlikely to occur)